vaib-dev/Courses/5-dbms/9-mongodb/5-sharding.md

 ## Sharding Strategies
+Sharding strategies allows us to fetch data from a shard in a easy and efficient way.
 There are mainly three types of sharding strategies as follow:

 ###  1. Consistent Hash Sharding